Analysis | The most important thing Donald Trump said in his CPAC speech

 Clip that.

-Printing these quotes with the juvenile Biden attacks contained within — as if Biden is scared of getting a shot — is a choice any journalist makes.
-But they are newsworthy because this is the kind of thing Trump avoided pushing as president, in a very conspicuous way.
-While he repeatedly and constantly sought to take credit for the production of the vaccines, he did little to actually encourage people — especially Republicans, who were more skeptical of the vaccines — to actually take them.
+These quotes with the juvenile Biden attacks contained within — as though Biden is scared of getting a shot — are newsworthy, because this is the kind of thing Trump avoided pushing as president, in a very conspicuous way.
+While he repeatedly and constantly sought to take credit for the production of the vaccines, he did little to actually encourage people — especially Republicans, who were more skeptical of the vaccines — to actually get them.

 Polls suggest that’s a valid concern for him — not for the good of the country, mind you, but at least politically.
-A recent poll from Monmouth University showed that 72 percent of Democrats either planned to get the vaccine as soon as possible or had already gotten it, compared to just 39 percent of Republicans — a bigger gap than even last year.
-Even as GOP politicians have pushed a reopening of the economy and things like schools faster than many Democrats, the lack of a fully vaccinated public looms as a huge hurdle.
+A recent poll from Monmouth University showed that 72 percent of Democrats either planned to get the vaccine as soon as possible or had already received it, compared with just 39 percent of Republicans — a bigger gap than even last year.
+Even as GOP politicians have pushed a reopening of the economy and things such as schools faster than many Democrats, the lack of a fully vaccinated public looms as a huge hurdle.

 Trump also did curiously little to further that goal in another way — with regard to masks.
-He repeatedly cast doubt on the need for them or their efficacy, including at one point demonstratively removing one upon returning to the White House after his own hospital stay with the virus.
-It was a clear base play, given the GOP skepticism not just on vaccines but also masks, but it also worked against his desire to reopen the economy.
-And that skepticism about both mask guidelines and the mandates surrounding them was front-and-center both in his speech and in other speeches this weekend at CPAC.
+He repeatedly cast doubt on the need for them or their efficacy, including at one point demonstratively removing one upon returning to the White House after his hospital stay with the virus.
+It was a clear base play, given the GOP skepticism not just of vaccines but also masks, but it also worked against his desire to reopen the economy.
+And that skepticism about both mask guidelines and the mandates surrounding them was front and center in his speech and in other speeches this weekend at CPAC.

-But Trump’s urging of people to get the vaccine should be a message that sticks from this speech — both because little else in the speech broke new ground, but also because it’s news that could actually matter in the near term.
+But Trump’s urging of people to get the vaccine should be a message that sticks from this speech — because little else in the speech broke new ground, but also because it’s news that could actually matter in the near term.